Stocks and bitcoin jump after Trump's victory. So do worries about inflation as Dow surges 1,500

 Rewnewable energy stocks, DOWN

-AP Writers Zimo Zhong, Elaine Kurtenbah, Kirstin Grieshaber and Kelvin Chan contributed to this report.
+AP Writers Zimo Zhong, Elaine Kurtenbach, Kirstin Grieshaber and Kelvin Chan contributed to this report.

 Credit: AP